Paulmicha/asc/README.md

 ## Frequent tasks (howtos / FAQ)

-Unless otherwise stated, all the examples below are run from `/path/to/project/` as sudo or root.
+Unless otherwise stated, all the examples below are to be run on *local* host from `/path/to/project/` as sudo or root.

 ### Initialize local instance parameters